TaiwoForbes/My_JS_journey/README.md

 This repository shows my journey on JavaScript.
-It covered all the topics and project I have worked on as I progress.
+It covered all the topics and project I have worked on as I progress on my JavaScript journey.